sham00n/waybulk/README.md

 # domain_check
-find available websites from a list of domains
+find websites that exist or used to from a list of domains(uses the waybackmachine's API)

 ## Installation